RenanBezerraEnes/MOQO-Project/README.md

   - Ensure the bounding box updates based on the visible map area.

 - **Testing & Code Quality**
-  - UI and integration tests for user interactions.
+  - Integration tests for Service.
-  - Unit tests for core logic and utility functions.
+  - Unit tests for ViewModel.

 ## API Usage
 ### Fetch POIs with Bounding Box Filtering